Perilon/sp2015.11-731/hw1/README.md

-Basic model 1 aligner is doing fine, although I still can't manage to get my computer to train on all 100,000 lines.
-My output.txt is from 50,000 lines, 5 iterations.
-Also even though running the test indicates that it's at about .44 AER, nothing is changing on the leaderboard, so something's the matter.
+Model 2 working, though it takes longer to train than I'd like.
+Not sure whether it's my code that's slow or my computer (likely both).
+Not able to train on all the data.
+Ran model2-300_output-score2.py on 40,000 lines, 5 iterations.

 There are three Python programs here (`-h` for usage):